papat400/Shield_UNO_S88/README.md

 * An arduino UNO to command DCC/MFX electric train through a CanDIY shield like showed at https://wiki.mchobby.be/index.php?title=Railuino
 * The Desktop Station project made by Yaasan, see https://desktopstation.net/index.html

+Please note that to use this shield on top of the CanDIY shield, you will need to equip it with long headers.

 The picture assembled_shields.jpg shows a view of the system (with an old basic version of my PCB).

 The shield is the starting point of the S88 bus, with UNO connections as programmed in the TrackReporterS88_DS sketch (a part of the Desktop Station project).